El-Mundo/Soundshop/README.md

 ![image](https://github.com/El-Mundo/Soundshop/blob/master/setlan.png)

-There are two modes, host and client.
+There are two modes, `host` and `client`.
 A host is a must for creating a local network room, no clients can connect to the room without a host.
 Clients can connect to the room the host created with the IP address and port number provided by the host.

-To create a room as the host, input the number of clients that will connect to your room in the "address/client number" area.
+To create a room as the host, input the `number of clients that will connect to your room` in the "address/client number" area.
 As for port, you can input any integer as long as its length is between 4-5 digits.
 However, due to the setting of JAVA's Socket class, you may not always get the port you want.
 Please be sure about the number of clients, as you cannot successfully create your room before all expected clients have connected to the room.